 Consider customized membership options

-Recent grads are likely to be in a different financial position and have different career goals than other members.
+When student members join right after graduation, they are likely to be in a different financial position and have different career goals than other members.
 Rather than the traditional one-size-fits-all membership model, consider offering options to potential members.

 One solution is to offer tiered membership options for people at different stages in their career.
 Some associations are experimenting with “a la carte” membership options, where students transitioning into the workforce can select and pay only for the services they feel will be most useful to them.
+This could also increase membership renewals in the future.

 Offer payment options